 Anti-Asian Racism in The United States | Violence Non Stop Against Minorities

-After a tumultuous year in which the pandemic played a major role in our lives, we have seen a surge in hate crimes against minorities in the United States.
-The hate resulted in the death of six asian-descent women last week.
+After a tumultuous year, in which the pandemic played a major role in our lives, we have seen a surge in hate crimes against minorities in the United States.
+The hate resulted in the death of six asian-descent women last Tuesday.

-A day after the shooting, the police arrested 21-year-old Robert Aaron Long, a white male, after his parents recognized him from a surveillance camera; he was charged with eight counts of murder.
+A day after the shooting, police arrested 21-year-old Robert Aaron Long, a white male, after his parents recognised him from a surveillance camera; he was charged with eight counts of murder.
 Long told the police that the crime was not racially motivated, and claimed to have a “sex addiction”; but this declarations were met with skepticism, given the fact that most of the women he killed were of Asian Descent.

 “Whatever the motivation was for this guy, we know that the majority of the victims were Asian, we also know that this is an issue that is happening across the country.
 It it unacceptable, it is hateful and it has to stop.”
 Said Mayor Keisha Lance Bottoms of Atlanta, Georgia.